Beit Dagan: Transportation

 Beit Dagan's main transportation hub is the Beit Dagan Junction, between highway 44 and route 412, serving as a bus terminal for lines to Rishon LeZion, Tzrifin, Ashkelon, Tel Aviv, Petah Tikva, Rehovot, etc.

 The large Shapirim Interchange (intersection of Highway 1 and Route 412) is located on the northern side of town.

+Voting Patterns

+In the 2022 election, 66 percent of voters in Beit Dagan voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 32 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.02 percent voted for the Arab parties.